taustation-fan/taustation-fan.github.io/README.md

 The daily rations you receive at the Government Center correspond to your own tier.
 Consuming rations of lower tiers gives you smaller immediate stats refills, and shorter "Well Fed" times.

+Currently tiers 1 through 6 are available to players.

 ## Combat